Your Summer Sessions Playbook

 All new fall undergraduate students who have been admitted as degree-seeking students can register for summer classes.
 Freshmen can receive assistance with course selection and with registration for summer classes during their advising session at Orientation.
 All new undergraduate students also may register for summer classes by logging in to My My ASU.

 Speak to your advisor about what classes are recommended for new students.

 Undergraduate Students Who Wish to Study at ASU Only During Summer (Nondegree)

 If you would like to take classes for personal development this summer, you may submit an application for undergraduate admission as a nondegree student.
 Start now.

 Returning ASU Undergraduate

-If you are an undergraduate degree-seeking student who previously attended ASU but who has not been enrolled at ASU for one or two consecutive fall or spring semesters, you are eligible to return through Quick Re-entry.
+If you are an undergraduate degree-seeking student who previously attended ASU but who has not been enrolled at ASU for up to seven consecutive fall or spring semesters, you may be eligible to return through Quick Re-entry.
 You do not need to submit a new application or application fee.
 See undergraduate readmission for further information.

 If you have previously attended ASU but have not been enrolled at ASU for three or more semesters, you must apply for readmission using the admission application.

 New Graduate Student